luk3yx/minetest-cloaking/README.md

 most mods (unless they explicitly want to detect cloaked players, so they can still send chat messages to them).

-## Why is cloaking so hacky, and where does it send the 'left the game' messages?
+## Why is cloaking so hacky?

-Cloaking sends no left the game messages, it leaves that up to the built-in left the game functions.
-The aim of cloaking is to trick other mods into thinking the player is not in-game, and for this it must be hacky.
+The aim of cloaking is to trick other mods into thinking the player is not in-game, and a lot of hacks are used to do this.

 ## Help, it crashes